box/developer.box.com/content/guides/applications/custom-apps/app-approval.md

   ![Custom Apps section](./custom-apps.png)
 </ImageFrame>

-When asked for the API key, enter the client ID for the JWT application that the developer provided.
+When asked for the API key, enter the client ID for the application that the developer provided.

 ## Re-authorization on changes